 The global error of the algorithm is a weighted time-average of three different errors.
 The first is the approximation error which relates to the error involved in approximating the functions $(y_k,z_k)$ in the finite dimensional approximation spaces.
 This accuracy is achieved asymptotically as the number of simulations goes to infinity.
-The second error terms are the usual statistical error terms, which improves with a larger number of simulations or a smaller dimension of the vector spaces.
-The third and final error term is the interdependence error which is related to the inter dependencies between regressions at different times.
+The second error term is the usual statistical error, which improves with a larger number of simulations or a smaller dimension of the vector spaces.
+The third and final error term together is the interdependence error which is related to the inter dependencies between regressions at different times.
 This error is of the same magnitude as the statistical error terms, up to logarithmic factors.
-Thus, rough speaking, the global error is of order of the best approximation errors plus the statistical errors.
+Thus, roughly speaking, the global error is of order of the best approximation errors plus the statistical errors.